 Now, Yelp does have a few caveats regarding reviews.
 For starters, they don’t allow you to ask for them explicitly.
 Instead, just let your clients know you’re on Yelp.
 Acceptable uses include adding a Yelp badge to your website, or posting a sign at your location that says something like, “I’m on Yelp.”

-In addition, there are a number of other business directories you may want to claim listings with:
+In addition, there are a number of other places you may want to create or claim a business listing:

 4. Choose Your Local Search Keywords

 In our previous SEO post, we talked about basing your pages and posts on long-tail keywords.
 You also want to create pages or posts optimized for local search keywords.